dixpac/dixpac.github.io/_posts/2016-07-17-monkey-patching-in-rails.markdown

 ```

 Since in this fictive application I need ability to figure out if the
-value of Analysis if string or number, I need a way to check if `String`
+value of Analysis is string or number, I need a way to check if `String`
 is valid `Number`.
 I will open `String` class and add method `is_number?` Which
 will check if string is number (**NOTE:** *not the only and certainly not the
 fastest way to resolve the problem but for the sake of this post, I will do